 Workplace burnout has officially been recognized as a medical diagnosis by the World Health Organization.
-Described as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed,” this may not come as a surprise to anyone who has witnessed or experienced burnout first handedly.
+Described as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed,” this may not come as a surprise to anyone who has experienced burnout first handedly.

 Beyond the physical well being of employees, workplace burnout negatively impacts an organization's output.